 The idea of evening activities is that they are designed for pupils.
-If you would like a certain activity organised, you have only to ask and if others would like to join, then there is a good chance that it will be laid on.
+If you would like a certain activity organised, you have only to ask and if others would like to join, then there is a good chance that it will be organised for you.